ozyurtf/self-learning/README.md

 - I visualized the computational graph for the controller.
 The visualization of computatinal graph can be seen in `computational-graphs` folder and the visualization of the training process can be found in `figures` folder.

 ## Notes
+- The version of the Python that is used in this notebook is 3.10.15.
-- The truck is still not able to back up when it is initialized in horizontal and reverse positions unless we use the configurations below:
+- The truck is still not able to back up when it is initialized in horizontal and reverse positions unless we use the configuration below as a trick:
   - `self.θ0 = min(self.θ0 - self.θ1, deg2rad(80)) + self.θ1`
   - `self.θ0 = max(self.θ0 - self.θ1, deg2rad(-80)) + self.θ1`